dooygoy/nixos-zoo/README.md

 # nixos-zoo

-i3 configuration files for NixOS on zfs and NixOS recipes
+This repo contains configuration files for my personal machine with NixOS on encrypted zfs and NixOS/Nix* ecosystem recipes.

 ## Contents